lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 # Using AgeGenderDetection

 That takes care of specializing the BaseDetector class into the AgeGenderDetection class for the age and gender detection model.
 We now move down into the main() function to see what additions have been made to use the age and gender detection model to process detected faces.

 ## main()

-1. In the main() funciton, add to the cmdOptions the command line arguments FLAGS_d_ga and FLAGS_m_ag.
+1. In the main() funciton, add to the cmdOptions the command line arguments FLAGS_d_ag and FLAGS_m_ag.
 Remember that the flags are defined in the car_detection.hpp file.

 ```cpp
 std::vector<std::pair<std::string, std::string>> cmdOptions = {